lsprangers/implementations-and-systems-design/design_systems/_typical_distributed_kv_store/README.md

 # Key Value Store
 Basically an API over a hash map

-There are some other things we can do in terms of indexing, partitioning, consistency, and replication that causes differences between different systems
+There are some other things we can do in terms of indexing, sharding, consistency, and replication that causes differences between different systems

 Code for this is easiest to just view my crappy [RAFT Repo](https://github.com/lsprangers/raft-course/blob/main/README.md) instead of me trying to recreate it heres